qchenevier/MBA_memoire/doc/reaction_organization.md

 Value Appropriation through Control of Digital Industry Architecture: Apple has a smaller market share but leads in profit share in the mobile industry because it receives a share of the follow-on revenue that the telecom carriers earn from the end users.
 Apple’s appeal to the end consumer is arguably higher.
 This control of the industry architecture allows Apple to extract a higher premium [@Bharadwaj2013].
 Similarly, Apple receives payments from Google so that he can remain the default search engine on Apple mobile devices, powered by its propietary operating system, [according to some experts](https://www.cnbc.com/2017/08/14/google-paying-apple-3-billion-to-remain-default-search--bernstein.html).
 In this example, Apple is controlling the distribution to its captive users and selling it to suppliers.

+@Iansiti2014 defines a business model (a bit simplistically) by these 2 diemsntions: how the organization **creates** value for its customers & how the organization **captures** that value.

+Digital transformation changes both: GE creates values by extracting useful data from sensors, by optimizing equipment performance, utilization and maintenance.
+It captures that value by charging a percentage of the customer's incremental revenue from improved performance [@Iansiti2014].
+On one hand, GE is improving its Product Leadership with innovations and optimizations on its product, on the other hand, GE is improving its Customer Intimacy by tailoring its marketing to the client needs.

+We can see how GE has shifted its business model: GE is still producing the same type of asset (even if they are improved by digitalization) which are physical goods, but it has changed the type of rights it is selling: GE is not uniquely a Producer, it is also a Landlord.
+Being a Landlord of the physical goods it produces is a way for GE to gather more easily usage data and to feedback the improvement of its physical goods products.

 ##### Value lies in low marginal cost of Information: Production & Distributions costs are running towards zero

 The fact that Information can be duplicated infinitely and freely enables low marginal cost economics: past the initial investment, the production & distribution cost tend towards zero.
 Global flows of products & services are more and more digital.